Boolean dimension and tree-width: Introduction

 Ne\v{s}et\v{r}il and Pudl\'{a}k suggested an approach for the negative resolution of this problem that involves an auxiliary Ramsey-type problem for planar posets.
-From the positive side, Brightwell and Franciosa~\cite{BF96} proved that spherical posets with a least element have bounded boolean dimension, contrary to ordinary dimension.
-Recently, Trotter and Walczak~\cite{TW17} studied the interplay of boolean dimension with yet another concept, the \emph{local dimension}.
-They propose constructions of families of posets where one of the parameters stays bounded while the other goes to infinity.
-Finally, the third coauthor together with Walczak~\cite{MW-pw} proved that posets with cover graphs of bounded path-width have bounded boolean dimension.
+From the positive side, Brightwell and Franciosa~\cite{BF96} in 1996 proved that spherical posets with a least element have bounded boolean dimension, contrary to ordinary dimension.
+More recently, there was a considerable effort to understand the general problem whether posets with stucturally restricted cover graphs have bounded boolean dimension.
+M\'{e}sz\'{a}ros, Micek and Trotter~\cite{MMT} proved that boolean dimension of a poset is bounded in terms of boolean dimension of its $2$-connected blocks.
+Micek and Walczak~\cite{MW-pw} proved that posets with cover graphs of bounded path-width have bounded boolean dimension.

 The contribution of our paper is the following result.

 \begin{theorem} Posets with cover graphs of bounded tree-width have bounded boolean dimension. \end{theorem}